 Sign up below to get a FREE reward chart for your child!

 Distractions, distractions, how they make my job hard!
-But, we can eliminate them.
+But, we can eliminate them to increase focus in a virtual class.
 Devices are great, just not in the hands of my students in a virtual session.